subsurface/subsurface/CONTRIBUTING.md

 `git format-patch master..devel`
 Which creates a number of files that have names like 0001-Commit-title.patch, which you can then send to our developer mailing list.

 When sending code, please either send signed-off patches or a pull request with signed-off commits.
 If you don't sign off on them, we will not accept them.
-This means adding a line that says "Signed-off-by: Name " at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.
+This means adding a line that says "Signed-off-by: Name \<Email\>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.

 See: [Signed-off-by Lines][9]